IGP Bans Use Of Spy Number Plates Nationwide

-The inspector-general of police, IGP Usman Baba, has ordered a total ban on all use of Police SPY vehicle number plates by vehicle owners across the states of the federation without exception.
+Inspector-general of police (IGP) Usman Baba has banned the use of Police SPY vehicle number plates by vehicle owners across the states of the federation without exceptions.

-Force PRO, CSP Olumuyiwa Adejobi, said this is irrespective of whether it is authorised or not, as all authorisations have been revoked indefinitely.
+Force public relations officer, CSP Olumuyiwa Adejobi said this is irrespective of whether it is authorised, or not, as all authorisations are hereby revoked indefinitely.

-He further said the order was necessary to forestall the continuous disregard for traffic rules and regulations and other extant laws guiding road use by individuals hiding under the privileges of SPY police number plates.
+He said this order is necessary to forestall the continuous disregard for traffic rules and regulations and other extant laws guiding road use by individuals hiding under the privileges of SPY police number plates.

 The IGP also directed that police officers and officers of other security agencies attached to VIPs who use the SPY number plates should ensure prompt compliance with this directive or risk being arrested for violation of the order.

-Meanwhile, the IGP has directed Commissioners of Police (CPs) in the 36 states of the federation and the Federal Capital Territory (FCT), as well as their supervisory assistant inspectors-general of police (AIGs) to give full effect to the directives as contained above.
+Meanwhile, the IGP has directed commissioners of police (CPs) in the 36 states of the federation and the Federal Capital Territory, as well as their supervisory assistant inspectors general of police (AIGs) to give full effect to the directives as contained above.

 The IGP specifically directed the AIGs and CPs to ensure that all SPY number plates currently in use are confiscated henceforth but the owners of such vehicles should not be arrested unless they are police officers or officers of other security agencies on escort duties.

-The IGP, however, warned that while carrying out the assignment, officers must ensure the rights and privileges of citizens are respected in line with the laws of the land and in accordance with international best practices.
+Baba however warned that while carrying out these assignments, officers must ensure the rights and privileges of citizens are respected in line with the laws of the land and in accordance with international best practices.

-Other security agencies and members of the public are enjoined to cooperate with the Police in this regard as the moves were aimed at strengthening the nation’s internal security.
+Other security agencies and members of the public are enjoined to cooperate with the police in this regard as the moves are aimed at strengthening our internal security.